 The GPSDO example program is a GPS Disciplined Oscillator program that turns your RFzero into a reference oscillator.
 This way you can lock your instruments and radio equipment to a common frequency typically 10 MHz.

 The RFzero is capable of generating reference signals up to 200 MHz and beyond.
-Real life tests show that a 108 MHz signal generated by the RFzero GPSDO and that has been multiplied 96 times to reach 10 GHz has a short term variation of 5 Hz if the Si5351A reference oscillator has been covered with a non-conductive foam cover.
+Real life tests show that a 108 MHz signal generated by the RFzero GPSDO and that has been multiplied 96 times to reach 10 GHz has a short term variation of 5 Hz if the Si5351A reference clock has been covered with a non-conductive foam cover.
 Please see the modifications page for more details.

 A four lines and 20characters LCD can be connected showing the UTC, local time and GPS status.
 This way you will have a nice and accurate lab or shack clock too.